BJP’s Tejasvi Surya gives Covid crisis communal twist as he alleges corruption in bed allotment

 Bengaluru Police Commissioner Kamal Pant said the Central Crime Branch was handling the matter.
 “A case has been registered in Jayanagar Police Station for fraud and cheating allegedly committed in allotment of beds on BBMP portal for Covid-19 patients,” he tweeted.
 “Two accused have been arrested and others are being questioned for alleged fraud/irregularity in allotment of beds in return for money from patients.”

 Amid the controversy, Bangalore BBMP Joint Commissioner Sarfaraz Khan said he was extremely pained to see a message being shared on social media accusing him of being involved in the alleged scam.
-The WhatsApp message listed 16 names of people from the Muslim community with the title “list of terrorists working in BBMP war room killing thousands of Bengalurians”.
+The WhatsApp message listed 16 names of Muslims with the title: “List of terrorists working in BBMP war room killing thousands of Bengalurians.”

-Khan said he had no involvement in the war room in question and also noted his reponsibilities. “...My name is being dragged for alleged mismanagement in the BBMP war room, established for allocation of beds,” he wrote in a Facebook post.
+Khan said he had no involvement in the war room in question and also noted his responsibilities. “...My name is being dragged for alleged mismanagement in the BBMP war room established for allocation of beds,” he wrote in a Facebook post.

-“It was shocking for the simple reason that, I have no role in war room nor do I know any doctor in war room.
+“It was shocking for the simple reason that I have no role in war room nor do I know any doctor in war room.
 War room is headed by special commissioner health,” Khan wrote.
 “My job is to take care of BBMP Covid care centres and Solid waste Management Department.
 I would like to say that 90% occupancy in Haj Bhavan is our brothers from other religion and 10% of them are Muslims.”

 The Congress lauded Surya for exposing the scam.
 “Under whose control is BBMP?
 They should immediately name the BJP Minister responsible for people suffering so much,” tweeted Karnataka unit Congress chief DK Shivakumar.